 Soup It Forward Day

-National Soup it Forward Day is a holiday that encourages everyone to soup it forward.
+National Soup It Forward Day is a holiday that encourages everyone to “soup it forward.”
 What does that mean?
-That means that while you’re making a pot of soup for your family consider making another pot of soup for those who are in need.
+It means that while you’re making a pot of soup for your family, consider making another pot for those in need.

-You can give this nourishing soup to those friends who really need it or to those more disadvantaged than you.
-It’s also a good day to give your local food pantry cans of soup that they can then soup forward.
-A bowl of soup can not only nourish but it can also raise a person’s spirits, so on March 3rd every year make sure to pass out those bowls of soup.
+You can give this nourishing soup to friends who really need it or to those more disadvantaged than you.
+It’s also a good day to donate cans of soup to your local food pantry, which they can then soup forward.
+A bowl of soup can nourish and raise a person’s spirits, so on March 3rd every year, make sure to pass out those bowls of soup.

-This holiday was first created by Soup Sisters—a non-profit charitable social enterprise that encourages people to provide comfort to other people by making, sharing, and donating soup.
-This organization was created in Calgary on March 3, 2009, and they created National Soup it Forward Day not long after.
-It’s since been a holiday that has provided warm bowls of soup, and comfort, to people all over Canada and the U.S.
+This holiday was first created by Soup Sisters—a non-profit charitable social enterprise that encourages people to provide comfort to others by making, sharing, and donating soup.
+This organization was founded in Calgary on March 3, 2009, and they created National Soup It Forward Day not long afterward.
+It has since been a holiday that has provided warm bowls of soup and comfort to people all over Canada and the U.S.

 Interesting Facts About Soup